SummaryRead the full fact sheet

 - bleeding after sex

-Men who have chlamydia usually do not have any signs or symptoms.
-In men, chlamydia infects the urethra and may spread to the epididymis – the tube that carries sperm from the testicles.
+Chlamydia can infect the urethra and spread to the epididymis – the tube that carries sperm from the testicles.

-In men, if symptoms are present, they may include:
+If symptoms are present in the penis they may include:

 - sore, swollen testes.

 Sexual health check-ups are recommended for anyone who is sexually active.
 Frequency of testing also depends on your STI risk:

 - An annual sexual health check-up (which includes chlamydia testing) is highly recommended if you are sexually active – especially if you are under 25.

 - Get checked more often during the year if you frequently change sexual partners.

 - You are at greater risk if you have sex without a condom (with one or multiple sexual partners).

 How chlamydia spreads